 If transplanting the Perforata String of Buttons is necessary it should get moved in the early spring, just before the active growing season starts.

 Maintenance and Grooming

 Propagating Necklace Plant

-Propagation is possible using side-shoots, leaf cuttings or stem cuttings.
-Take the cuttings from one of the stems, removing a piece that is about four inches long and contains several of the succulent leaves.
+Propagation is possible using side-shoots, leaf cuttings, or stem cuttings.
+Take the cuttings from one of the stems, removing a piece that is about four inches long and contains several succulent leaves.

 Allow the cuttings to dry for two to three days.
 Plant the cuttings in the same soil used for the mother plant.
 It should offer good drainage.
-Adding a little sand to regular potting mix is recommended.
+Adding a little sand to the regular potting mix is recommended.

 The new plants should be placed in a bright spot.
 Within one to two months, the cuttings should take root and be strong enough to transplant to individual containers.

 Ensure that the young plants remain hydrated, but not overwatered.

 While the thick succulent foliage of the Buttons Crassula perforata plant should make an attractive habitat for insects and pests, the plant is rarely attacked.

 It’s a hardy plant with no major threats, other than overwatering.
 If the plant is overwatered, root rot may develop.